MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/system-requirements-omni-channel-engagement-hub.md

 - Unified Service Desk client application

-- Web expereince on Dynamics 365 Unified Interface application.
+- Web experience on Dynamics 365 Unified Interface application.

 ## System and hardware requirements of Omni-channel Engagement Hub with Unified Service Desk

 You require the following to use Omni-channel Engagement Hub with Unified Service Desk:

-- Unified Service Desk 4.0 and higher version
+- Unified Service Desk 4.1 and higher version

 - Dynamics 365 for Customer Engagement apps version 9.1 and higher version